Things you should know about electric vehicles.

 EV batteries are typically designed to last for the expected life of the vehicle, but battery life should be considered when calculating the extended cost of ownership, as all batteries eventually wear out and must be replaced.
 EV battery replacement is typically costly – but gas-powered vehicle equipment such as motors and transmissions also require replacement.
 The rate at which batteries expire depends on the type of battery and how they are used.
-Many types of batteries are damaged by depleting them beyond a certain level, for example, and some batteries degrade faster when stored at higher temperatures, when they are rapidly charged, and when they are fully charged.
+Many types of batteries are damaged by depleting them beyond a certain level.
+For example, some batteries degrade faster when stored at higher temperatures, when they are rapidly charged, and when they are fully charged.
 Review manufacturer information carefully when selecting an EV model.

 The failure rate of some EV batteries already on the road is as low as 0.003%.2 There are also high mileage warranties on batteries available with many manufacturers.
 Several manufactures offer multi-year and 100,000+ mile warranties on the batteries in their vehicles.